xietianyiwa/flash_talks/about.markdown

 Oh what a pain it was.
 I am not very good with technology to begin with and building this website gave me such a headache.
 Took me an entire day to get to this very primitive state.
 I'll be adding more updates once I learn more, but hopefully it is functional for now.

-Huge thanks for giraffe academy for their <a href="https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB" target="_blank"> excellent Youtube tutorial </a>, it saved me from hours of Stack Exchange nighmare.
+Huge thanks for Giraffe Academy for their <a href="https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB" target="_blank"> excellent Youtube tutorial</a>, it saved me from hours of Stack Exchange nighmare.